nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ### 7.1 Using a configuration backup

-The Security Server Sidecar can be upgraded to the 6.26.0 version by creating a backup of the Security Server configuration on the container running the 6.25.0 version and restoring the backup on a the container running the 6.26.0 version by following the steps below:
+The Security Server Sidecar can be upgraded to the 6.26.0 version by creating a backup of the Security Server configuration on the container running the 6.25.0 version and restoring the backup on a new container running the 6.26.0 version by following the steps below:

 1. Create a backup of the Security Server sidecar configuration via the Admin UI and download the tar file to a safe location.